I hope you're using any sort of logging in your applications. Even if that

 I once wrote this line of Python code:

-logger.error('Oh no, something terrible happened: %s', details)
+logger.error('Oh no, something terrible happened: %s',details)

 Even though I've configured my logging levels, formatters and other stuff

-that's very useful, in the end I still had to grep terrible
+that's very useful, in the end I still had to grep terrible to find

 what actually happened, and later parse the details with a nasty regexp.